Gran Colombia: Etymology

 Its proclaimed name was the Republic of Colombia.
 Historians have adopted the term "Gran Colombia" to distinguish this republic from the present-day Republic of Colombia, which began using the name in 1863, although many use Colombia where the confusion would not arise.

 The word "Colombia" is the Castilian version of the eighteenth-century Neo-Latin word "Columbia" which derives from the family name of the Genoese explorer Christopher Columbus.
-It was the term proposed by the Venezuelan revolutionary Francisco de Miranda to denote the New World region of the Western Hemisphere, especially to all American territories and colonies under Spanish colonial rule.
-He used an improvised, quasi-Greek adjectival version of the name, "Colombia", to mean papers and things "relating to Colombia", as the title of the archive of his revolutionary activities.
+It was the term proposed by the Venezuelan revolutionary Francisco de Miranda to denote the New World region of the Western Hemisphere, especially all American territories and colonies under Spanish colonial rule.
+He used an improvised, quasi-Greek adjectival version of the name, "Colombia", to mean papers and things "relating to Colombia," as the title of the archive of his revolutionary activities.

 Simón Bolívar and other Spanish American revolutionaries also used the word "Colombia" in the continental sense.
 The 1819 proclamation of a country with the name "Colombia" by the Congress of Angostura gave the term a specific geographic and political reference.

 Demographics

 A map of all territory controlled and claimed by Gran Colombia, showing rivers.

 The total population of Gran Colombia after independence was 2,583,799, lower than the 2,900,000 population of the territory before independence.
 Indians numbered 1,200,000 people, or 50% of the population.
-In the modern-day territory of Colombia, the population was 1,327,000, including 700,000 Indians which made up 53% of the population of the territory of Colombia.
+In the modern-day territory of Colombia, the population was 1,327,000, including 700,000 Indians, who made up 53% of the population of the territory of Colombia.